Ton de Leeuw and Cornelius Cardew :

 III.
 Detail of first variation: Cardew

 At this point in their careers both composers had gone against the exuberant trends and expansions of atonal music that had dominated contemporary music from the 1950’s onwards, practices that had been venerated by Karlheinz Stockhausen and derived from Anton Webern.
 Having studied ethnomusicology in the early 50’s Ton de Leeuw found it difficult to join ranks with this school of thought and had accused Stockhausen of adopting an appallingly superficial assessment of oriental music.
 In his article Back to the Source (1996) de Leeuw explains that his first encounter with Stockhausen “[...] made me deeply uneasy and to this day I wonder at my continued admiration for Webern in the face of this ideological smoke screen”.
 Cornelius Cardew had worked closely with Stockhausen two decades earlier, and had collaborated on final drafts for Carré (1959-1960) - a work for four choirs and four orchestras.
 For him Stockhausen had become an object of the bourgeois impasse.
-Stockhausen Serves Imperialism was published in 1974 - it’s an insipid and polemical text which acts as a personal statement for Cardew’s own political awakening governed then by the writings of Mao Tse Tung.
+Stockhausen Serves Imperialism was published in 1974 - it’s a polemical text which acts as a personal statement for Cardew’s own political awakening governed at that time by the writings of Mao Tse Tung.
 With hindsight there must be glaring inconsistencies when it comes to squaring the class struggle - through the prism of Western music, with the unspeakable horrors we now know about Mao Tse Tung’s regime.
-But unlike most ‘political’ composers Cardew was more than just an idealist, he was an activist.
-He even served time for it and was sentenced to six weeks at HMP Pentonville in 1980 for campaigning against Racism and obstructing National Front events in London and Birmingham.
+But unlike most ‘political’ composers Cardew was more than just an idealist narrator, he was an activist.
+He even served time for it and was sentenced to six weeks at HMP Pentonville in 1980 for acting against Racist events and obstructing National Front campaigns in London and Birmingham.

 Ton de Leeuw’s writings have a more subtle political expression, but like Cardew he is concerned with the problems of economic conditioning, the absence of what he sees as an ethical, artistic, or spiritual foundation in our time, and that “[...] this has resulted in a deceptive world, a superficial culture that appears difficult to mend".
 There is a concern in his music to learn something from a spiritual past, not to make approximations but to extend something from it, and by doing so - to validate a contemporary practice.
 In Mountains de Leeuw has referred to his use of Dhrupad, ancient Hindustani song form which can be found in the compositions circular progression of modes, its continuous accompaniment, and in the long diatonic phraseology which is characteristic throughout the whole piece.
 But the choice of instrumentation of bass clarinet and electronics distances the listener from direct comparisons.
 Dhrupad being a Sanskrit word, deriving from the singular dhruva - meaning immovable or permanent, and pad - verse.